What Is a Fabric Odor Eliminator?

 Two actives genuinely neutralise fabric odor, and the good products are built around one or both.

-Zinc ricinoleate is derived from castor oil.
+Zinc PCA is a zinc salt of pyrrolidone carboxylic acid, a molecule found naturally in skin.
 It has a specific affinity for the volatile acids that cause sweat smell — isovaleric acid, butyric acid — and chemically binds them so they can't volatilise into the air.
 It doesn't smell of anything itself; it simply switches the odor off.
-You can read the full breakdown in our guide to zinc ricinoleate and whether it's safe on clothes.
+You can read the full breakdown in our guide to Zinc PCA.

 Beta-cyclodextrin is a ring-shaped sugar molecule that physically traps odor compounds inside its cavity — like a molecular barrel that captures the smell and closes around it.
 It's the active behind several well-known fabric sprays.
 Both approaches eliminate rather than mask; the best formulas pair an active with a fast-evaporating carrier so it reaches into the fibre.